View Current

 Section 2 - Authority and Compliance

-(25) The Rule Administrator, the Director Governance and University Secretary, is authorised to make policies and associated information for the operation of this University Rule.
+(20) The Rule Administrator, the Director Governance and University Secretary, is authorised to make policies and associated information for the implementation and operation of this University Rule.
 The policies and associated information must be compatible with the provisions of this Rule.

 Top of Page